andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ```
 </details>

-### The Inference Pipeline Demo Script
+### Inference Pipeline Demo Script
-The `demo_security_barrier_camera` uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute
+The `demo_security_barrier_camera` uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute.

 The script:
 1. Downloads three pre-trained model IRs.